mario-i-caicedo-ai/Mario_I_Caicedo_1/README.md

 -->

-I am a venezuelan/colombian Physicist who, after 33 years in the academy, am making a sift transition to the fantastic world of Data Science.
+I am a venezuelan/colombian Physicist who, after 33 years in the <a href="http://www.usb.ve/">academy at Universidad Simón Bolívar</a>, am making a soft transition to the fantastic world of Data Science.

 <figure>